dpplweb/dppl-content/_posts/christina/0410-01-01-law-and-government.md

 ### Lexis Library Express

 This database includes state, federal and landmark courtcases as well as state statutes.
-It also includes law review articles.
+It also includes law review articles and other sources for doing legal resarch.
 Legal sources only available at the library.

 ### Statistical Abstract of the United States

-Find statistics on the social, political, and economic conditions of the United States.
-Updated monthly.
+This is an excellent source for statistics on the social, political, and economic conditions of the United States.
+New data is added monthly.

 **### Our Favorite Web Sites**

-These are useful sites to help you stay informed on the important issues/
+These are useful sites to help you stay informed on important issues.

 **### Voter Information**